ryooan/ryooan.github.io/my_collections/_posts/2023-4-10-The Library of Congress Tells Me About Corporal Punishment.md

 All of it seemed extreme, such as burning hands and cutting off ears, but cutting off an entire arm?
 I had to know more.
 So I skimmed and cntrl+f'd my way through the sources referenced in that section of *Empire of Liberty* and came up short.
 I couldn't find anything as extreme as cutting off an arm mentioned.

 While my own research skills failed me, I was pleased to find in my search that the Library of Congress provides an [Ask a Librarian](https://ask.loc.gov/) resource, where you can submit a question to one of their specialists.
-So I did, and I was quite pleased to get the following detailed answer in response, with the relevant segment shared in full (and lightly formatted):
+So I did, and I was delighted to get the following detailed answer in response, with the relevant segment shared in full (and lightly formatted):

 >Consulting Wood we found the passage you quoted on page 493.
 >